Machine-Labz/cloak/docs/docs/api/validator-agent.md

 - **`fee_caps`** – Optional guardrails on priority and total fees (string-encoded u64).
 - **`payer_hints.use_jito`** – Toggle for Jito bundle submission.

-Refer to [`validator-agent.yaml`](./validator-agent.yaml) for exhaustive schema definitions, rate-limit headers, and error models.
+All request and response schemas follow standard JSON encoding with hex/base64 representations for binary data.
+Rate limits and error codes are documented in the endpoint descriptions above.